mbernste/mbernste.github.io/_posts/2021-10-08-perplexity.md

 ---
-title: 'Perplexity: a human-interpretable measure of uncertainty'
+title: 'Perplexity: a more interpretable measure of uncertainty than entropy'
 date: 2021-10-08
 permalink: /posts/perplexity/
 tags: